English III Semester 2

 Course Overview:

 English III American Literature is designed to support students in developing proficiency in key reading, writing, and language skills.
-The instruction supports students’ mastery of the Common Core ELA Standards and prepares students for success in future courses, college, and the workplace.
+The instruction supports students’ mastery of the Common Core ELA Standards and prepares students for success in future course, college, and the workplace.

 Prerequisites: